meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Current me (2022)

-Now I don&rsquo;t want to be an iconoclast, not in terms of nutrition science.
+Now I don&rsquo;t want to be an iconoclast in nutrition science.
 I&rsquo;d rather my diet mesh easily with other people&rsquo;s diets for social reasons.

-Now my outlook on optimal nutrition is slightly different and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.
+My outlook on optimal nutrition is slightly different from 2013-me and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.

-If you optimize a diet for specific nutrients, you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
+If you optimize a diet for specific nutrients, I think you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
 In Kuhnian terms, the field of nutrition is still in a [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage as far as I can tell.
 At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure.
-That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up.
-Be like astronomy, not astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain claims that you can&rsquo;t causally tie to a related falsifiable claim.
+That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up, rather than explain away the evidence so you can keep the framework unmodified.
+Any evidence should result in *some* modification to your framework.
+Be like astronomy, not like astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain claims that you can&rsquo;t causally tie to a related falsifiable claim.

 <a id="org8115e92"></a>